PlanTL-GOB-ES/EHR-normalizer/README.md

 ### Introduction
 ------------

-This software converts PDF files into HTML, TXT or XML.
+This software converts PDF files into HTML, TXT or XML files.
 First, it uses PDFMiner to process PDF files and to convert them into HTML files, retaining the exact layout of the documents, and then it converts these HTML files into TXT or XML files.